WerySkok/weryskok.ru/content/my-pc.en.md

 terabyte HDD from the old computer, Then I ordered an SSD from AliExpress, and in 2020 I decided to replace the RAM and video card.
-In 2022, I replaced two 1TB drives with one 2TB drive because the first two were nearing the end of their life. (yet the new one oftenly restarts itself for some reason)
+In 2022, I replaced two 1TB drives with one 2TB drive because the first two were nearing the end of their life.
+The power supply and cooler were replaced at the end of 2023.

 Now it is rarely used since laptop's appearance.